jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 Now that we understand our data, we're almost ready to put the model together.
 Before we construct it, however, we need to get the data into the right format.

-NeMoS requires that the predictors and spike counts it operates on have the following properties:
+When fitting a single neuron, NeMoS requires that the predictors and spike counts it operates on have the following properties:

 - predictors and spike counts must have the same number of time points.